kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Testing

-Before testing you will need a regulated power supply that provides 5V.
-The connector is a center positive barrel jack, and is quite common to find this connection in 12V power supplies, however these are not compatable.
+Before testing, you will need a regulated power supply that provides 5V.
+The connector is a center positive barrel jack, and is quite common to find this connection in 12V power supplies, however these are not compatible.
 The board performs no power regulation so a good quality power source is required.

 **WARNING!!** - Connecting a 12V Power supply will probably **damage several components on the board**.
 Please **test the power supply** for correct voltage and polarity **before connecting**.